jedrulcia/DailyCodingProblems/README.md

 CodingProblem35:
 Let's represent an integer in a linked list format by having each node represent a digit in the number.
 The nodes make up the number in reversed order.

+CodingProblem36:
+Write a function that prints out all the steps necessary to complete the Tower of Hanoi.